 Most Engineering degrees at WashU require two semesters of calculus-based physics with lab.

-This requirement may be met in one of three ways:
+This requirement may be met in one of two ways:

 - Place out of introductory physics with AP credit